carbon-language/carbon-lang/docs/design/variadics.md

 value by expanding the first component, yielding `(<Ts[0], 1>, <Ts[1], 1>, <i32, 1>, <Us[$I], M>)`.

-A pack component is _variadic_ if its arity is unknown, and _scalar_ if its arity is known to be 1 and does not refer to the pack index.
-In contexts where all pack components are known to be scalar, we will sometimes refer to them as "elements".
-Pack values are always assumed to be normalized, meaning that every component is either scalar or variadic.
-This is always possible because if the component's arity is known but not 1, we can expand it, which produces a sequence of scalar components by construction.
+A pack component is _variadic_ if its arity is unknown, and _singular_ if its arity is known to be 1 and does not refer to the pack index.
+In contexts where all pack components are known to be singular, we will sometimes refer to them as "elements".
+Pack values are always assumed to be normalized, meaning that every component is either singular or variadic.
+This is always possible because if the component's arity is known but not 1, we can expand it, which produces a sequence of singular components by construction.
 The _shape_ of a pack is another pack, found by replacing all representatives with `()` and leaving the arities unchanged.
 A _pack type_ is the type of a pack, and can be represented as a pack value whose representatives are types.
 The type of a pack is found by replacing each of its representatives with the representative's type.

 Even during symbolic evaluation, we need to maintain the structural equivalence between packs and tuples, so in this more generalized model, a tuple value